Locations:

 Angiogram recovery

-You should be able to go home the same day as your angiogram procedure, even if you had angioplasty and stenting.
+You should be able to go home the same day as your angiogram procedure or the next day, even if you had angioplasty and stenting.
 Because you received anesthesia, you’ll need someone to drive you home.

 After you get home, don’t lift anything heavier than 10 pounds or stoop or bend for the next two days.
 This should keep your incision from bleeding.